Looking for the short answer? Check out our FAQ on "How often to change the air filter".

 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Gaithersburg area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.
+This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
+In addition, your email subscription preferences let’s you set a reminder to change your Fort Lauderdale area home’s air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most of you know how to replace the air filter in their unit, but some houses have an extra filter in the return ductwork.
-Whether you have one or not is dependent on which HVAC system you have.
-Your unit is made to handle a maximum amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
-Learning whether you have a return filter and replacing it is easy:
+Most people know how to replace the air filter in their equipment, but some houses have an additional filter in the return ducts.
+Whether you have one or not is dependent on what your unit’s manufacturer recommends.
+Your system is designed to handle a set amount of pressure in your home sweet home, and the more filters you have the harder the blower motor works, which can reduce the life of your system if it isn’t designed for it.
+Finding out whether you have a return filter and replacing it is a piece of cake:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.

-- Check for a filter.
-If one is there, pull it out and write down the size.
+- Inspect for a filter.
+If one is inside, pull it out and record the size.

 - Verify the filter type is the one recommended by the manufacturer.